shanroxalot/Lab-06/README.md

 ## Assignment:

-Write a program in C to read the input file *listings.csv* and write two functions, one that will sort the data based on hostname, one on price.
+Write a program in C to read the *listings.csv* file.

+Write two functions, one function, sortByHostName, that will sort the data based on hostname and one function, sortByPrice, that will sort on price.

+**General Approach**

 1. Declare a struct called 'Listing' with contains all the attributes found in *listings.csv*.